IBM-Blockchain/ansible-collection/docs/source/roles/ordering_organization.rst

     For more information, review the documentation for the *storage* parameter of the *ordering_service* module: `ordering_service <../modules/ordering_service.html>`_

     | **Type**: dict

+  ordering_service_version
+    The version of Hyperledger Fabric to use for the ordering service.

+    If you do not specify a version, the default Hyperledger Fabric version will be used for a new ordering service.

+    If you do not specify a version, an existing ordering service will not be upgraded.

+    If you specify a new version, an existing ordering service will be automatically upgraded.

+    | **Type**: str

   wait_timeout
     The timeout, in seconds, to wait until the certificate authority and the ordering service is available.